 Heat for about 10 minutes, while whisking, until milk is hot (140-145 degrees) and chocolate has melted.

-Remove saucepan from heat and stir in vanilla and red food coloring.
+Remove saucepan from heat and stir vanilla and red food coloring into the warm milk until it's a smooth mixture.
 This is my favorite food coloring to use.

 Ooh doesn't it look like the perfect shade of red velvet??

-And now that your red velvet mixture is made, just pour espresso into a heat-proof mug or glass.
+And now that your red velvet mixture is made, just pour espresso or strongly brewed coffee into a heat-proof mug or glass.
+You can make the coffee in a traditional coffee maker or an espresso machine or you can use a K-Cup pod.

 Here are the glass coffee mugs that I use.

-And pour hot red velvet chocolate milk over the espresso.
+Pour the hot red velvet chocolate milk over the espresso shot.

 Top with cream cheese whipped cream and sprinkles, if desired.